What is customer journey mapping?

 So, what is a customer journey map?
 A customer journey map is a visual outline of the steps a customer takes when interacting with your brand.
 Effective journey maps shed light on individual experiences and can help your team gain a higher-level understanding of potential roadblocks or pain points your customers may encounter along the way.

-However, mapping your customers' journeys — every possible interaction a customer can have with your company to reach a desired result— may feel overwhelming.
-This article will break down exactly what customer journey mapping is, why it is important to your customer experience, and the steps you need to take for a successful journey mapping project.
+However, mapping your customers' journeys — every possible interaction a customer can have with your company to reach a desired result — may feel overwhelming.
+This article breaks down exactly what customer journey mapping is, why it is important to your customer experience, and the steps you need to take for a successful journey mapping project.

 What are the benefits of customer journey mapping?